seandisero/seandisero/README.md

 ## Hello 👋

 I worked previously in the video games industry for just under 7 years, during that time I gained decent experience with Python, deveoping tools for DCC programs like Autodesk Maya, and doing misc tasks in C++ in Unreal Engine.
+I also spent a lot of time in C# when working on personal projects in Unity.
 For a part of those years I was a Lighting Artist focusing on realtime lighting stratagies for third person games.
 Programming eventually won over my interests, and now I spend my time trying to develop that skill.

 - I am currently on a mission to change careers and move into programming full time, and out of the games industry.
 - I am currently learning go as a primary language for developing my skills as a programmer.